= 枫林在线; ?>精华区>>学习交流>>大外科 |

 37. I Ablation, followed by supplemental replacement

-38. Right hemicolectomy with ileocolic anastamosis, and remember to take the regional no
+38. Right hemicolectomy with ileocolic anastamosis, and remember to take the reg

 39. Risk Factors ― Papillary CA: